sandrolubis/Moisture_Budget/README.md

 conv_q_meridional
 ```

-This script is useful when the analysis focuses on a particular part of the troposphere rather than the entire atmospheric column.
+This script is useful when the analysis focuses on a particular level of the troposphere rather than the full atmospheric column.

+The selected pressure level can be modified directly in the script.

 ---